Pixee-Bot-Python/CityOfPhiladelphia_databridge-etl-tools/README.md

 # databridge-etl-tools

-Command line tools to extract and load SQL and Carto tables.
+Command line tools to extract and load SQL and Carto tables using [JSON Table Schema](http://frictionlessdata.io/guides/json-table-schema/).

+## Overview
+Use this tool to extract data from an Oracle SDE database, load it to S3, and then load it to PostGIS or Carto from S3.
+In order for this to work, a JSON table schema for the table you are working with needs to reside in S3.

 ## Requirements (w/o Docker)
 - Python 3.5 +